palera1n/palera1n/README.md

 # Linux issues
 Linux has some weird usbmuxd issues.
 We have tried our best to fix them, but there stil are issues.
 We highly recommend to compile and install [usbmuxd2](https://github.com/tihmstar/usbmuxd2).

 Stop making issues about Linux not being able to connect, we are aware.
+This includes being stuck on waiting for ramdisk to finish booting.

 # Prerequisites
 1. checkm8 vulnerable iOS device on iOS 15 (A8X-A11)
 2. Linux or macOS computer
     - Python 3 is required
 3. iOS 15.0-15.3.1
-4. a brain
+4. A brain
+    - Remember, this is mainly for developers.

 # How to use
 1. Clone this repo with `git clone --recursive https://github.com/palera1n/palera1n && cd palera1n`